MeriKhudaverdyann/ARFIMA-Model-Implementation/README.md

 ### 3. ARFIMA Forecasting Model
 - **Fractional Differencing:** The order of differencing `d` is automatically estimated
-- **Model Fitting:** ARFIMA model is fitted using MLE (Maximum Likelihood Estimation)
+- **Model Fitting:** ARFIMA model is fitted using GPH semi-parametric estimation method
-- **Simulation & Forecasting:** Future values are predicted with confidence intervals

 ### 4. Forecast Evaluation
 - Metrics like **RMSE** and **MAE** are computed on test data